-Lawrence Lee, director of corporate learning and development for Shangri-La Hotels and Resorts, and a speaker at last week's HR Magazine conference, has been in the hospitality industry for over 20 years.
+Lawrence Lee, director of corporate learning and development for Shangri-La Hotels and Resorts, and a speaker at last week's

 But with half of Asia's population now below 35 years of age, Lee acknowledges that work experience could be a double-edged sword.
 He says: "When I go to the academy, I feel old."
 That's why it is important for trainers to customise presentations, especially when training Generation Y colleagues, or people born in the 1980s and 1990s.
 Lee says: "This is something we sometimes forget as training professionals, as we've done this thing time and time again, using the same programme."

 Lee downloads and uses lots of film clips.
 "YouTube is my best friend in training," he says.
 "It's nice to talk about teamwork, it's even better to show a video to illustrate the point."